-- Determine if the school calendar was checked when the schedule was put together. - Contact the Advisor/Coach, Sponsors, etc. to resolve the conflict among the adults involved. - Contact the Activities Director/scheduler with potential resolutions for the situation. - Appeal to the Principal any unsatisfactory results.
-The decision of the Principal will become the final decision.
+- Determine if the school calendar was checked when the schedule was put together. - Contact the Advisor/Coach, Sponsors, etc. to resolve the conflict among the adults involved. - Contact the Activities Director/scheduler with potential resolutions for the situation. - Appeal to the Administrator or designee any unsatisfactory results.
+The decision of the Administrator or designee will become the final decision.